deschler/django-modeltranslation/docs/modeltranslation/admin.rst

 Django admin integration
 ========================

-In order to be able to edit the translations via the admin backend you need to register a special admin class for the translated models.
-The admin class must derive from ``modeltranslation.admin.TranslationAdmin`` which does some funky patching on all your models registered for translation:
+In order to be able to edit the translations via the ``django.contrib.admin`` application you need to register a special admin class for the translated models.
+The admin class must derive from ``modeltranslation.admin.TranslationAdmin`` which does some funky patching on all your models registered for translation.
+Taken the news example the most simple case would look like:

 .. code-block:: python